Adaptive Multimodal Person Recognition: A Robust Framework for Handling Missing Modalities: Experimental Result

 \subsection{Data Augmentation}

-To enhance the robustness of our speaker recognition model, we employ a multimodal data augmentation strategy that introduces controlled variability into the input features.
-Each modality, which consists of face, gesture, and voice, is augmented independently using a combination of Gaussian noise, dropout regularization, and feature masking.
+To enhance the robustness of our speaker recognition model, we employ a multimodal data augmentation strategy.
+Each modality, which consists of face, body motion, and voice, is augmented independently using a combination of Gaussian noise, dropout regularization, and feature masking.

 Dropout is applied at the feature level, randomly deactivating 20\% of neurons, which prevents over-reliance on any specific modality while encouraging feature redundancy.
 Additionally, feature masking is used to simulate partial or complete modality loss by setting a fraction of the feature dimensions to zero, with a probability of 0.2 per batch.

-This technique is particularly useful in handling scenarios where one or more modalities are degraded, missing, or occluded, as it forces the model to rely on the remaining modalities for person identification.
+This technique is particularly useful in handling scenarios where one or more modalities are degraded, missing, or occluded, as it forces the model to rely on the remaining modalities.